seokhyeonSong/PowL---Pet-s-own-bowL/README.md

 2. send your dog's picture by album or take a picutre
 3. You will receive your dog's breed prediction from server you can choose your dog's breed
+4. Then your registered dog will be added to breed.txt

 > To run PowL
 1. Set your labtop front of dog's bowl